Homemade air fryer biscuits are easy and can be made in small batches. Great bread side dish with any meal, cheap comfort food we love.

 - Bowl, flat surface, rolling pin, dough blender and biscuit cutter to shape them

 Of course they don’t have to be circular but that is much easier.
 It’s a nice way to make a small batch too if you just want to cut the recipe in half below.
+Read our post on how to make Bisquick biscuits fluffy if you want to go that route.

 There is a detailed printable recipe card at the bottom but here is a quick step by step to get you going.
 If you love buttermilk biscuits that are golden brown on both sides and fluffy, get ready for perfection with these.